jsoma/lede-2022/docs/setup/cmder.md

-# Installing and setting up Cmder
+# Installing Cmder

+!!! warning

     Cmder is for *Windows users only*.

 ## Installing